 - People value local products and support local businesses

-The appeal of going small is becoming an integral part of a small community as well as the financial rewards it can bring.
+The appeal of being small, is the ability to become an integral part of a small community.
+As well as the financial rewards it can bring.
 Plus, you get to follow your passion for making beer.

 Proof of Concept